 (b) either no direction has been given under sub-section (1) of section 35 in relation to the application in India, or all such directions have been revoked.

 (2) The Controller shall dispose of every such application within such period as may be prescribed:

-Provided that if the invention is relevant for defence purpose or atomic energy, the Controller shall not grant permit without the prior consent of the Central Government.
+Provided that if the invention is relevant for defense purposes or atomic energy, the Controller shall not grant permit without the prior consent of the Central Government.

 (3) This section shall not apply in relation to an invention for which an application for protection has first been filed in a country outside India by a person resident outside India.”

-Thus, if a person is a resident in India and requires first filing of an application in a foreign country, he shall obtain a written permission in a prescribed manner by or on behalf of the Controller.
-Also, if first filing is done in India, the applicant would require to obtain the license, if he/she requires to file said application within 6 weeks of date of filing in India.
+Thus, if a person is a resident in India and requires the first filing of an application in a foreign country, he shall obtain written permission in a prescribed manner by or on behalf of the Controller.
+Also, if the first filing is done in India, the applicant would require to obtain the license, if he/she requires to file a said application within 6 weeks of the date of filing in India.
 Also, no directions should have been made under section 35(1) pertaining to secrecy provision or such directions should have been revoked.
-Further, it becomes duty of the Controller to dispose of every such application within 21 days of making such request (Rule 71 of the Patent Rules, 2003).
-If the invention is pertaining to defence purpose or atomic energy, the Controller shall require prior consent of the Central Government.
+Further, it becomes the duty of the Controller to dispose of every such application within 21 days of making such a request (Rule 71 of the Patent Rules, 2003).
+If the invention is pertaining to defense purpose or atomic energy, the Controller shall require the prior consent of the Central Government.